cfengine/documentation/overview/glossary.markdown

 Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information maintain a secure environment.

-#### PCI compliance

-Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information maintain a secure environment.

 #### Platforms

 This usually refers to an operating system type, e.g. Linux (in its many flavours), or Windows, etc.